sarahhaggarty/sarahhaggarty.github.io/docs/portfolio/jekyll.markdown

-# Creating a Static Website Using Jekyll
+# Creating a static website using Jekyll

 Jekyll is a piece of software that allows users to quickly create and customise static websites or blogs.
 These websites can then be hosted on various platforms.

 For example, Github Pages offers to host Jekyll generated static websites for free.
 On other platforms such as Amazon S3 you can pay a small fee per month depending on the size of the content you wish to store.
 Static websites are less demanding than dynamic websites so are a cheaper alternative which adds to their appeal.

-This document will provide instructions on how to:
+This document provides instructions on how to:
 - [Install Jekyll](#installing-jekyll)
 - [Create a static website](#creating-a-static-website)
 - [Customise your website](#customising-your-website)
 - [Add content to your website](#adding-content-to-your-website)

-**Note:** This document will only cover users of Windows 10 devices.
+**Note:** This document only covers users of Windows 10 devices.
 For other Operating Systems like macOS or Linux, there are guides available [here](https://jekyllrb.com/docs/installation/).

 ---

 ## Installing Jekyll
 Jekyll is written in Ruby so this must be installed first.

 1\.
 Download the recommended [RubyInstaller](https://rubyinstaller.org/downloads/) for Windows.

 2\.
-Execute the executable file (`*`.exe) and accept the licence terms and conditions.
-Select the default settings.
+Execute the executable file (`*`.exe), accept the licence terms and conditions, and select the default settings.

 3\.
-After installation, check the box for "Run `ridk install` to set up MSYS2 and toolchain.
-MSYS2 is required to install gems with C extensions".
-Then select "Finish."
+After installation, select the checkbox for "Run `ridk install` to set up MSYS2 and toolchain.
+MSYS2 is required to install gems with C extensions", and then select "Finish."

 4\.
-A command prompt window will automatically open and ask you what type of MSYS2 installation you would like to start.
+A command prompt window automatically opens and asks you what type of MSYS2 installation to start.
 Press the "Enter" key on your keyboard to select the default installation.
 Once this has completed, close the window.

-You will now have [Ruby](https://www.ruby-lang.org/en/) and [RubyGems](https://rubygems.org/) installed on your computer.
-RubyGems is a package management framework for Ruby that we will now use to install Jekyll.
+You now have [Ruby](https://www.ruby-lang.org/en/) and [RubyGems](https://rubygems.org/) installed on your computer.
+RubyGems is a package management framework for Ruby that we can now use to install Jekyll.

 5\.
-Open a command prompt window and make sure you are in your user directory.
+Open command prompt and make sure you are in your user directory.
 E.g. `C:\Users\<your_name>`.
-This will ensure that when we install Jekyll, it is added to the `PATH` environment variable which will allow Jekyll to be executed anywhere in your file system without having to specify its source directory.
+This ensures that when you install Jekyll, it is added to the `PATH` environment variable which will allow Jekyll to be executed anywhere in your file system without having to specify its source directory.

- Use RubyGems by entering the following command to install Jekyll and a package called bundler which Jekyll will need to generate a static site:
+ Use RubyGems to install Jekyll and a package called bundler which Jekyll will need to generate a static site:
 <pre><code>gem install jekyll bundler
 </code></pre>
 6\.
 Once the process has completed, check that Jekyll is installed by entering the following command: